Key findings from the Eurodesk Youth Info Survey 2025

 - Identify gaps in specific areas where youth information services are falling short.

-- Tailor their communication and support strategies.
+- Tailor Eurodesk communication and support strategies.

-You can also check the previous editions:
+Check all the previous editions: